JuliaAI/Imbalance.jl/docs/src/examples/walkthrough.md

 # Introduction

 In this section of the docs, we will walk you through some examples to demonstrate how you can use `Imbalance.jl` in your machine learning project.
-Although we focus on examples, you can learn more about how specific algorithms work by reading this series of blogposts on  [Medium](https://medium.com/towards-data-science/class-imbalance-from-random-oversampling-to-rose-517e06d7a9b).
+Although we focus on examples, you can learn more about how the algorithms work by reading this series of blogposts on  [Medium](https://medium.com/@essamwissam/class-imbalance-and-oversampling-a-formal-introduction-c77b918e586d).

 # Prerequisites